-You perform a timing simulation on your design using QuickSim II after placing and routing it.
+You perform a timing simulation on your design using QuickSim II after placing-and-routing it.
 Timing simulation verifies that the design meets your timing requirements.
 Timing simulation requires information extracted and back annotated from Designer.
-Refer to "Timing Simulation with BAO Back annotation" on page 27 and to "Timing Simulation with SDF Back annotation" on page 28 for detailed information.
+Refer to "Timing Simulation with SDF Back Annotation" on page 25 for detailed information.
+Note: QuickSim and QuickPath are not supported for the Express family.